-Foreign and emerging animal diseases constitute the primary threat to the health of livestock herds.
-Increases in free market economies and relaxation of restrictions on foreign imports and exports have resulted in animals and animal products moving around the world in unprecedented numbers and at record rates.
+Foreign and emerging animal diseases constitute the primary threat to the health of livestock herds.in the US increases in free market economies and relaxation of restrictions on foreign imports and exports have resulted in animals and animal products moving around the world in unprecedented numbers and at record rates.
 People are also traveling around the world to increasingly exotic locations.

 This increase in world travel and animal traffic elevates the risk of introduction of disease causing organisms to feedyards.
-Such agents are not limited to agricultural areas and can also be encountered at zoos, rural areas, fairs, animal exhibitions, and meat markets.
+Such agents are not limited to agricultural areas and can also be encountered at zoos, rural areas, fairs, animal exhibitions, animal swap meets and meat markets.
 Animals used for transportation and feral animals are also a source of risk.

 Employee notification of foreign travel requirements exist to make feedyard management aware of employee travel prior to departure.
 Notification provides the opportunity for management to discuss risks and advise employees on biosecurity before departure and to determine when the employee will be allowed to return to work.
 Require all employees to give notification of employee intent to travel to foreign countries prior to departure.
 This includes both personal and professional travel as well as travel to Canada and Mexico.
-Have employees fill out the provided Notification of Foreign Travel form.